-Many autistic people have sensory issues which can make the scents, sounds, and bright lights of a salon an uncomfortable environment in which to be.
-They may also be uneasy with person-to-person contact, both direct touch and during the use of key equipment such as scissors.
+Many autistic people have sensory issues that can make the scents, sounds, and bright lights of a salon an uncomfortable environment.
+They may also be uneasy with person-to-person contact, both direct touch and the sensations they experience during the use of key equipment such as scissors.

 Offer pre-visits for autistic clients